Posted on March 29, 2018

 The North Head Lighthouse was built in response to a marked increase in the number of shipwrecks along the Peninsula as mariners coming from the north could not see the Cape Disappointment light.
 The 65-foot North Head Lighthouse was designed by German-born engineer C.W.
 Leick and sits on solid basalt more than 190 feet above sea level.
-It first used the hand-me-down first order Fresnel lens from Cape D, switching to search light and finally beacon light at the same time changes were made to her sister lighthouse.
+It first used the hand-me-down, first-order Fresnel lens from Cape D, switching to searchlight and finally beacon light at the same time changes were made to her sister lighthouse.
 A fresh coat of paint just in time for her century birthday restored the North Head’s masonry to marine white with a red cap.
 The lighthouse has since been returned to its original black cap with major restoration efforts underway.

 Women played a variety of interesting parts in the history of the lighthouses.
 Many wives cared for residential households and one woman, Mabel Bretherton, served as a lighthouse keeper for many years until her resignation in 1907.

 North Head is the windiest lighthouse area on the West Coast and the second windiest in the nation.
 Winds of 120 miles per hour have been recorded at the site.
 One dramatic tale tells of a head keeper’s wife who was “unable to bear the howling of the winds” and flung herself off the cliff into Beard’s Hollow.
-Another story tells of a duck that blew off course in 1932, crashed through the lighthouse window and chipped the lens.
+Another story tells of a duck that blew off course in 1932 and crashed through the lighthouse window, chipping the lens.